sebgao/LIP/README.md

     return F.avg_pool2d(x*weight, kernel, stride, padding)/F.avg_pool2d(weight, kernel, stride, padding)
 ```

-You need a sub fully convolutional network (FCN) as the logit module (which the output is of the same shape as the input) to produce the logit.
+You need a sub fully convolutional network (FCN) as the logit module (whose output is of the same shape as the input) to produce the logit.
 You can customize the logit module like
 ```
 logit_module_a = nn.Identity()
 lip2d(x, logit_module_a(x)) // it gives SoftPool